 - Raise threshold instead of make-up gain for making the signal louder while containing noise.

 - Use soft knee and/or slower timing to reduce pops.

 - Use faster timing for percussive musical content when compression is used as an effect (country, chick’n’pickin).

-- Hard knee amplifies the compression feel.
+- The hard knee amplifies the compression feel.
 It accentuates even more if faster timings (both attack & release) are used.

 - A soft knee dilutes the compression feel.

 By its nature, a multiple-band compressor is highly dependent on input frequency content and input level, and because every instrument is differently equipped, these exact settings might sound different than what you expect by reading our explanations.

 We recommend exploring each setting individually to understand its effect.
 Even slight adjustments to pairs of controls can yield significant differences.
 It is recommended to begin with high thresholds, 1:1 ratios, and make-up gains set to noon before increasing the ratios and decreasing the threshold.
 To better distinguish the crossover, increase the make-up gain for lows and decrease it for highs, and vice versa.